Canada Provincial Nominee Programs (PNPs)

 - Entrepreneur Immigration

-All the information you need can be found at The BC Provincial Nominee Program (BC PNP)
+All the information, forms and guides you need can be found at:

 According to the Manitoba Government:

-- Over 90% of Provincial Nominees are employed within their first year in Manitoba.
+- Over 90% of nominees are employed within their first year in Manitoba.

 - Manitoba retains almost 90% of Provincial Nominees.

-- Over $308 million invested in Manitoba by MPNP Business nominees to date.
+- Similarly, more than $308 million invested in Manitoba by Business nominees to date.

 - Over 90% of economic immigrants to Manitoba arrive through the Manitoba Provincial Nominee Program

-For details of requirements and step-by-step processes visit General MPNP Process and Policies
+For details of requirements and step-by-step processes visit:

-NBPNP is a provincial immigration program made possible through an agreement with the Government of Canada.
-As an economic program, the NBPNP selects, and nominates, qualified business people and skilled workers from around the world who will live in New Brunswick and contribute to the local economy.
+The NBPNP selects, and nominates, qualified business people and skilled workers who will live in New Brunswick and contribute to the local economy.

 - Express Entry Labour Market Stream